-The COUNT function in Excel returns a value corresponding to the count of cells containing numbers within either selected ranges of cells, cell references, or constants.
+The COUNT function in Excel counts the number of cells which contain numbers.
+The COUNT function returns a value corresponding to the count of cells containing numbers within either selected ranges of cells, cell references, or constants.
+To be clear, this function does not count the sum of the numerical cells (the SUM function does this), it simply counts the number of cells that contain numbers.
+Read on to learn how to use the Excel COUNT function!

-The COUNT function in Excel has at least one argument (values in the function separated by commas) and is written as follows:
+The COUNT function in Excel has at least one argument (function inputs inside the parenthesis separated by commas) and is written as follows:

 =COUNT(value1, [value2], [value3], …)

-As mentioned above, the COUNT function returns a value corresponding to a count of cells containing numbers within the user-defined scope.
-Let’s clarify what exactly the COUNT function counts:
+As mentioned above, the COUNT function returns a value corresponding to the count of cells containing numbers within the user-defined scope.
+Remember, it does not count or add the numbers themselves - it simply counts the number of cells which contain numbers.
+Let's clarify what exactly the COUNT function counts:

 |1||Counted by the COUNT Function||NOT Counted by the COUNT Function|